biointec/tagger/README.md

 Required argument:
 - `-r <index_name>`: Name/location of the index to be created.
-- `-t <taggingCategoriesFile>`: File with tagging categories for the input file.
+- `-t <taggingCategoriesFile>`: File containing the tagging categories based on which the references will be tagged using their FASTA headers.

 Optional arguments:
 - `-f <fasta_files>`: Space-separated list of FASTA files.
 - `-F <fasta_file_list>`: Path to a file containing a list of FASTA files, one per line.
 - `-w <ws>`: Window size for Big-BWT.
 If unset, Big-BWT will use its default window size.
 - `-p <mod>`: Mod value for Big-BWT.
 If unset, Big-BWT will use its default mod value.
-- `-M <maxLFSteps>`: Space-separated list of maximum LF steps for subsampling the tag samples.
+- `-M <maxLFSteps>`: Space-separated list of maximum LF steps allowed to find a sampled tag.
+For each value passed, a separate sampled tag array will be created (default: 0, meaning no subsampling).

 **Note**: If you encounter hash collisions during Big-BWT processing, try increasing the window size (`-w`) and/or the mod value (`-p`) to resolve the issue.